 As you work check your positional alignment.

-- Two adjoining kloster sides are perpendicular to each other and share a corner fabric hole (see the two neon green arrows on the left photo).
+- Make sure adjoining kloster sides are perpendicular to each other and share a corner fabric hole (see the two neon green arrows on the left photo).

 - Behind the fabric (right photo) no stitching thread crosses over an open (unworked) area (such as where the yellow arrow crosses the green arrow